precyon/Traffic-Sign-Classifier/writeup.md

 ##### Visualization of the dataset.

 Each image is a `32x32x3` RGB array with integer values in the range `[0 255]`.
 We plot a random images of a few classes to see how they look like.
+The first thing that strikes us is the variation is the brightness of the images.

 ![Sample Images](doc-images/datavis.png)